 This Butternut Squash Ravioli Recipe is a labor of love.
-Yes it takes sometime to make homemade pasta but it is always worth it.
+Yes, it takes some time to make homemade pasta, but it is always worth it.
 Each pocket of ravioli is filled with a gorgeous creamy squash and mascarpone filling.
 They are fun to make and even more so to eat.

 Why I Love This Recipe